How to Conquer Your Fear of New Things

 Cold showers and spicy food are easy new things.
 You can easily get out of the shower, turn the water back to warm, or ask the wait staff for a different dish.
 Careful mixing these scenarios.

 Improv class or piano lessons might seem scary, but less scary than bungy jumping or being confronted by strange people in places you’ve never been.
 Every little bit helps, though.

 We can very rarely exercise much control over what happens.
 We also can’t control fear.
 Why not make fear fun?
 Here are a few things to try to make fear fun, plus a ghost story!

 Before Taekwondo one night, some of the kids saw a spider on the floor.

-I dislike spiders just as much as any normal person should, but I was not going to display fear to the kids or the lower belts.
+I dislike spiders just as much as any normal person should, but I would not display fear to the kids or the lower belts.
 I was a red belt!

-I walked over to the corner were Aragog was watching the class.
+I walked over to the corner where Aragog was watching the class.
 I looked at it.